|Learn more about what makes PHC special by clicking the images above. Having difficulty? Click here to open the 2014-2015 Fact Book (.pdf).

 Student and Graduate Profile

-- Student Body – Compared to freshmen at baccalaureate institutions nationwide, freshmen at PHC are 42.8% more likely to have studied/worked on homework three or more hours a week, 27.7% more likely to have spent three or more hours a week reading for pleasure, and 22.6% more likely to talk with teachers outside of class (source: HERI’s CIRP Freshman Survey© and The American Freshman: National Norms for Fall 2011). ♦ Overall student satisfaction is consistently higher than the Student Satisfaction Inventory (SSI) mean for private, 4-year institutions by a statistically significant difference (source: Noel Levitz’s Student Satisfaction Inventory©, Fall 2011). ♦ Commencing seniors in May 2012 received a mean score of 482.28 on the ETS Proficiency Profile (ETS PP)—a score higher than each of the mean senior scores from all 302 participating institutions (source: ETS’ Proficiency Profile© and Comparative Data Guide [retrived from the ETS PP website on June 12, 2012]for seniors at all institution types from January 2006 through June 2011).
+- Student Body – Compared to freshmen at baccalaureate institutions nationwide, freshmen at PHC are 49% more likely to have studied/worked on homework eleven or more hours a week, 40% more likely to discuss course content outside of class, and 26% more likely to read for pleasure three or more hours per week. (source: HERI’s CIRP Freshman Survey© and The American Freshman: National Norms for Fall 2013). ♦ Overall student satisfaction is consistently higher than the Student Satisfaction Inventory (SSI) mean for private, 4-year institutions by a statistically significant difference (source: Noel Levitz’s Student Satisfaction Inventory©, Fall 2013). ♦ Commencing seniors in May 2014 received a mean score of 477.28 on the ETS Proficiency Profile (ETS PP)—a score higher than each of the mean senior scores from the other 306 participating institutions (source: non-PHC scores were retrieved from ETS's PP website on May 19,2014; comparative reports for seniors, all institution types, January 2008 through June 2013).

-- Graduates – Since its founding in 2000, the College has graduated over 528 students.
-Alumni have attended top-tier law schools including Harvard, Yale, College of William & Mary, Duke, and the University of Virginia, as well as respected graduate programs in other fields at Georgetown, Johns Hopkins, and The Catholic University of America, inter alia.
-They hold positions ranging from associate producers at news outlets, editors at publishing companies, and teachers at classical Christian schools to law clerks, legislative assistants, and analysts at intelligence agencies and other federal departments.
-Reported one year after Commencement, approximately 54% of graduating seniors who had applied to graduate/law school were accepted to one of their top three choices; 81% of commencing students pursuing employment were either already employed or had received an offer (of which 78% were in fields related to their major).
+- Graduates – Since its founding in 2000, the College has graduated 651 students.
+Alumni have attended top-tier law schools including Harvard University, Yale University, the College of William & Mary, Duke University, and the University of Virginia, as well as respected graduate programs in other fields at Georgetown University, Johns Hopkins University, and The Catholic University of America, inter alia.
+They hold positions ranging from associate producers at news outlets, editors at publishing companies, and teachers at classical Christian schools to law clerks, legislative assistants, law clerks, and analysts at intelligence agencies and other federal departments.
+Data provided by responding alumni five years after Commencement indicates that only 1.9% were looking for employment and 86.4% owed no debt for their PHC education (source: Alumni Five Year Post BA Survey Summary, 2014).
+Additionally, alumni surveyed one year after Commencement report that 82% who applied to a graduate or professional degree program were accepted to one of their top three desired programs (2014 Alumni One Year Post BA Survey Summary).

 - Dr. Marvin Olasky, well known conservative scholar, cultural commentator, author of more than 20 books, and editor-in-chief of World Magazine.